Guide to dynamic bidding – up and down, with Sponsored Products

 - You want to win the ad placements at the top of the page for keywords within your selected campaign

-- You have a high-performing campaign and want to help maximize results
+- You have a high-performing campaign and want to help maximise results

 - You have a campaign that features ASINs with excess inventor